ThwCorbin/toms-site/src/posts/markdown-guide.md

       today.includes('a') && blog();
     };

+    todayHasAnA('Thursday');
-    todayHasAnA('Thursday'); // "I need to blog"
+    // "I need to blog"
 ```
 <!-- prettier-ignore-end -->

-...resulting in this block code:
+...resulting in this block code with no syntax highlighting:

     const blog = () => {
     console.log("I need to blog");